sourcepirate/highcount/README.md

 ## Highcount

-A simple tool to calculate working hours based on labels.
+A simple tool to calculate working hours based on labels for gitlab.

 ## Usage